-Upon registering with the Commission, you must disclose whether your noncandidate committee will operate as the traditional noncandidate committee or a variation of the noncandidate committee.
-The three (3) other types of noncandidate committees include a political party, a ballot issue committee, and an independent expenditure committee ("Super PACS").
+Upon registering with the Commission, you must disclose whether your noncandidate committee will operate as a standard noncandidate committee or a variation of the noncandidate committee.
+The three (3) other types of noncandidate committees include a political party, a ballot issue committee, and an Independent Expenditure Committee.

-- 1 Political Party Means any political party that satisfies the requirements of HRS §11-61. - 2 Ballot Issue Committee Means a noncandidate committees that has the exclusive purpose of making or receiving contributions, making expenditures, or incurring financial obligations for or against any question or issue appearing on the ballot at the next applicable election. - 3 Independent Expenditure Committee ("Super PACS") Means a noncandidate committees that has registered and certified to the Commission that they will only be making independent expenditures.
+- 1 Political Party Means any political party that satisfies the requirements of Hawaii Revised Statutes ("HRS") §11-61 (e.g., Democratic Party of Hawaii, Hawaii Republican Party, Hawaii Independent Party, Libertarian Party of Hawaii, and Green Party of Hawaii). - 2 Ballot Issue Committee Means a noncandidate committee that has the exclusive purpose of making or receiving contributions, making expenditures, or incurring financial obligations for or against any question or issue appearing on the ballot at the next applicable election. - 3 Independent Expenditure Committee Means a noncandidate committee that has registered and certified to the Commission that it will only be making independent expenditures.
 "Independent expenditures" means an expenditure expressly advocating the election or defeat of a clearly identified candidate that is not made in concert or cooperation with or at the suggestion of the candidate, the candidate committee, a party, or their agents.

-These other noncandidate committees are further described in this Guidebook with notable differences in purpose and legal applications.
+These other types of noncandidate committees are further described in this Guidebook with notable differences in purpose and legal applications.